-Your computer may employ the Intel[®] Next-Gen Wireless-N technology^{} compliant with the IEEE 802.11a/b/g standard and the draft form of the IEEE 802.11n standard.
+Your computer may employ the Intel[®] Next-Gen Wireless-N technology^{} compliant with the IEEE 802.11a/b/g standard and the IEEE 802.11n draft standard.

-Employed only on models that support the draft form of the IEEE 802.11n standard.
+Employed only on models that support the IEEE 802.11n draft standard.

 Wireless LAN devices using the 2.4 GHz bandwidth and the ones using the 5 GHz bandwidth cannot communicate with each other because the frequencies are different.